Namespaces

 Result

-Had another shortcut w 1 existed in namespace de, then this shortcut would have been called, because we had added these namespaces to the subscribed namespaces, with the highest priority.
+If another shortcut w 1 had existed in namespace de, then this shortcut would have been called, because we had added this namespace to the configured namespaces with the highest priority.

 Default language and country